AlexAntony3/executioner/README.md

 ## Deployments

-As a pure python code can only be displayed on a terminal of your own machine or within gitpod, the code-instutute python essentials template is to be used on the workspace so that it can later be deployed to [Heroku](https://www.heroku.com/  "Heroku") for user accessibility.
+As a pure python code can only be displayed on a terminal of your own machine or within gitpod, the code-institute python essentials template is to be used on the workspace so that it can later be deployed to [Heroku](https://www.heroku.com/  "Heroku") for user accessibility.

 ### Pre-requisite requirements